Seeed-Studio/wiki-documents/docs/Wio-Terminal-LCD-Anti-aliased-Fonts.md

 # Displaying Anti-aliased Fonts

-This repo demonstrates how to use Anti-aliased fonts in Wio Terminal (i.e. Displaying Japanese characters,Greek characters and other UCS-2 glyphs!
+This repo demonstrates how to use Anti-aliased fonts in Wio Terminal (**i.e. Displaying Japanese characters, Greek characters and other UCS-2 glyphs**)!
 Further, smooth fonts can also be used to display Normal English characters with your favorite font in your computer.

 <div align=center><img width = 600 src="https://files.seeedstudio.com/wiki/Wio-Terminal/img/20200117131650.gif"/></div>